 Top 9 Boots for Defending

-Virgil Van Dijk and Ronald Araujo are some of thequality centre-halves that wear Nike’s Tiempo Legend.
-With the Legend 10 being the lightest Tiempo to date, defenders become more agile in getting into the right places to protect that clean sheet.
+Virgil Van Dijk and Ronald Araujo are some of thequality centre-halves that wear Nike’s Tiempo Maestro.
+With the Tiempo being the speed boot-light, defenders become more agile in getting into the right places to protect that clean sheet.
 I’m narrow-footed so I don’t have to worry about overstretching.
 The Tiempo’s synthetic nature to me also means that the boot has a somewhat protective layering relative to other thin football boots.
-At the end of the day, I just need to be comfortable on my toes and get ready to tackle, and I could certainly do that with the Tiempo.
+At the end of the day, I just need to be comfortable on my toes and get ready to tackle, and I could certainly do that with the Maestro as its Tech Leather can go toe-to-toe with natural leather’s pliability and softness.

 3. adidas F50